LuiseStrathe/urbaneagle_visionai/README.md

 UrbanEagle_VisionAI
 ==============================
 <br>
-<b>Let's open the learning eagle eye over cities to everyone who can make good use of it!</b>
+<b>Let's open the learning eagle eye over cities for everyone who can make good use of it!</b>

 <br>